Mariko Kawana: Retirement and later career

 In August 2003, Kawana married AV director Goro Tameike, who had directed her in her debut AV and other works, and retired from the adult video industry.
 She says that her developing relationship with Tameike since her AV debut changed her and that he was her first true love.
 Her retirement video, Mariko Last Love, directed by Tameike, was released by Moodyz in March 2004.
-Soon after her retirement, Kawana was the MC at the 20th anniversary celebration for the Japanese magazine Video Boy.
+Soon after her retirement, Kawana was the MC at the 20th anniversary celebration of the Japanese magazine Video Boy.
 Among the guests were AV stars Akiho Yoshizawa & Sora Aoi.

 Kawana gave birth to a boy in November 2004 and posed for a "very tasteful photobook", Sex Evolution - Mariko Kawana, during her pregnancy.
 Since then, in addition to parenting, she has been active as columnist and novelist.
 She also accompanied her husband (who had directed for the SOD conglomerate for 10 years) to the 4th Annual SOD Awards in December 2005.
 In a different area, Kawana's portrait was on the cover of rice packages produced by National Farm, a company started by Ganari Takahashi, the founder of SOD who subsequently went into the agriculture business.

 Kawana and her husband Tameike were both interviewed for Misato Nakayama's study of professionals in the adult industry, Sei Shoku Sha No Hitobito Ano Sekai No Shigotoshi Tachi (性職者の人々 あの世界の仕事師たち), published January 2006 by Ohzora (ISBN 4-7767-9229-X).

 According to a November 2010 article by Japanese tabloid Weekly Asahi Geinō, despite her retirement, Kawana had become known in a new venue.
 The article details the popularity and spread of Japanese adult videos in North Korea and, according to one source, Kawana's videos were "especially popular" in that country.
 When reached for comment, Kawana's response on Twitter was, “Really?!” (マジすか?!, Maji [de]su ka?!).

 Kawana's first novel, Gibo no enkou (義母の艶香) (ISBN 978-4-575-51469-8) was released in November 2011 by Futabasha.

 In 2016, Kawana started an organization calling on the Japanese porn industry for standardized and transparent contracts with actresses.